asvd/helios-kernel/README.md

   an `init()` function declaration

-- And of course, since the library and the module format are cross-compatible both in browser environment, and in nodejs, you may also run the same code in a browser without any conversion
+- And of course, since the library and the module format are cross-compatible both in browser environment, and in Node.js, you may also run the same code in a browser without any conversion